PRETgroup/easy-rte-incremental/README.md

 _easy-rte_ was ported from [goFB](https://github.com/PRETgroup/goFB).

+### About this Fork
+Forked in mid 2022 by Alex for the purpose of extending the compiler's ability for composition and hardware enforcement.

 ## What is Runtime Enforcement?

 Runtime Enforcement is a subset of Run-time Assurance (RA) which focuses on formal semantics for blocking, delaying, modifying, or re-ordering events.